 Black Diamond Z-Pole Trekking Poles

 Last on our list is definitely not least.
-While these poles are not the most expensive, they act like it.
+Black Diamond poles are not the most expensive, they act like it.
 With all the features you look for in a hiking pole, you can’t go wrong with this low priced option.

 - Lightweight aluminum shaft that collapses and folds for easy storage.
 The three shaft pieces are connected with an elastic shock chord for easy extension.